 Family Wellness GroupsThe FAMILY WELLNESS Groups are multidisciplinary programs designed especially for children, teens, and their parents.
 Participants learn to take charge of their eating habits and to become proficient in expressing and dealing with their feelings.
 FAMILY WELLNESS does not promote restrictive dieting.
 FAMILY WELLNESS guides parents in supporting their children through effective limits, nurturing, and communication.
 Groups begin with attending a weekly Core Group then continuing to meet monthly for a year.
 Monthly groups include 20-30 minutes of physical activity.

-Monthly GroupsAfter completing Core Group, families then meet monthly for a year continuing to build on skills for sustaining health and wellness.
+Monthly GroupsThe FAMILY WELLNESS Group meets monthly for a year to build skills for sustaining health and wellness.
 Families are offered additional opportunities each month to attend informal activity groups focusing on physical activity, healthy lifestyle skills and connecting with others.
 Families with children age 6-11 meet on the first Wednesday of the month from 6 -8PM. (with some exceptions) Families with teens ages 12-17 meet on the first Tuesday of each month from 6-8PM (with some exceptions).

 Individual Follow-Up and referralFamilies that are not ready to enter Group or are in need of additional help throughout the treatment period will be offered individual follow-up and referral to other resources.

 Referral to Outside ResourcesWhen appropriate, families may be referred back to the Primary Care Provider or to other resources such as family counseling, further medical evaluation or other resources needed to overcome treatment barriers.